Increased Electric Car Charging Convenience

 Designed to operate reliably in all environments, regardless of charger location, as well as in poor weather and around potential obstacles, Hyundai’s automated charging robot is designed to support EV charging in the near future, overcoming accessibility issues and inconvenience for EV drivers.
 Using artificial intelligence (AI), the robot can find its way to an electric vehicle, open the charge port, and plug in without any human intervention.

-Communicates with the Car
+EV Charging Robots Will Communicate with the Car

 The Hyundai charging robot features a one-arm design, that is capable of plugging a cable into an EV’s charging port and removing it again once charging is complete.
 Designed, at least from the start, specifically for Hyundai vehicles, it has the ability to communicate with the car to open the charging port, and then is able to calculate the exact location and angle to plug in thanks to a built-in camera.
 It’s even able to pick up a charging cable before connecting it to the vehicle’s charging port to start the charging session.
 Once charging is complete, the vehicle is able to notify the robot, which can remove the charger, return it to its rightful place, and cover the vehicle’s charge port.